grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 In some cases control may be more finely interleaved with audio rendering, and some languages simply choose to interleave control and sample computation at sample level.

-Although the Faust language permits the description of sample level algorithms (like recursive filters etc.), Faust generated DSP are usually computed by blocks.
+Although the Faust language permits the description of sample level algorithms (i.e., like recursive filters, etc.), Faust generated DSP are usually computed by blocks.
 Underlying audio architectures give a fixed size buffer over and over to the DSP `compute` method which consumes and produces audio samples.

 ##### Control to DSP Link

 In the current version of the Faust generated code, the primary connection point between the control interface and the DSP code is simply a memory zone.
 For control inputs, the architecture layer continuously write values in this zone, which is then *sampled* by the DSP code at the beginning of the compute method, and used with the same values during the entire call.
 Because of this simple control/DSP connexion mechanism, the *most recent value* is seen by the DSP code.

-Similarly for control outputs , the DSP code inside the `compute` method possibly write several values at the same memory zone, and the *last value* only will be seen by the control architecture layer when the method finishes.
+Similarly for control outputs , the DSP code inside the `compute` method possibly writes several values at the same memory zone, and the *last value* only will be seen by the control architecture layer when the method finishes.

 Although this behaviour is satisfactory for most use-cases, some specific usages need to handle the complete stream of control values with sample accurate timing.
 For instance keeping all control messages and handling them at their exact position in time is critical for proper MIDI clock synchronisation.